- Global Komaba

 Those who want to apply for the GSA program should follow the steps below:

-1. Fill out the online form by Friday, October 27, 2023.
-(2023A Semester)
+1. Fill out the online form by **day, October **, 2025. (deadline for 2025A Semester to be announced soon)

 2 .
 Register for courses required by the GSA program during the course registration period through the University of Tokyo Academic Affairs System (UTAS) or through the procedures indicated by the exchange program coordinators.